cpwan/cocosplit/README.md

 ## Why a new fork?

 For spliting new datasets with coco annotation style.
-To train visual tasks, we only need the `images, annotations,categories` attributes.
-So, the annotation file of new datasets usually contains only these information but not the `info, licenses` attributes.
-However. the original repo assumed these attributes, and thus do not work for these datasets.
-Also, the original repo pretty-printed the json, but it increases the size of the output json files.
+To train a computer vision model, we only need the `images, annotations, categories` attributes.
+Hence, annotation files of new datasets usually contain only these information but not the `info, licenses` attributes.
+However. the original repo assumes these attributes, and thus does not work for these datasets.
+Also, the original repo pretty-printed the json, increasing the size of the output json files.
 This fork produces minimal output json files.

 ## Installation

-``cocosplit`` requires python 3 and basic set of dependencies:
+``cocosplit`` requires python 3 and a basic set of dependencies:

 ```
-pip install -r requirements
+pip install -r requirements.txt
 ```

 ## Usage